WookieeNo1/NGUIdleInjector-Pretty-Print/README.md

     (mainly internal, but all Write-Host calls with no -Foreground parameter now use -ForegroundColor $clrStandard, which allows for complete user control of the colour scheme)

+    LogDir: Allows for the user selection of the location of the log files used

+    Casting Failed issues addressed (Thanks JConquistador)

 (Yes, I'm British)